Essentials of Serbian Verbs Conjugation: The Three-Faced Present Tense

 Then make a list of verbs and practice making sentences with them.

-Actually, you’ll need three lists: for A, I and E verbs.
+Actually, you’ll need three lists: for A, I and E verbs conjugation.

-1) for the third person plural, because the endings are different, and
+3) and for the third person plural, because the endings are different.

-This is a useful exercise even for advanced students, because they are also often confused which ending to use for the third person plural:
+This is a useful exercise even for advanced students, because they are also often confused about the third person plural ending:

 –AJU, –U, or –E.